 Tom, determined to answer the call to public service again, believed he, personally, could turn ideas into action and make a lasting difference on people’s lives.
 In 2001, Tom was elected to the New Jersey General Assembly, where he quickly developed a reputation as a leader in ethics reform.
 Two years later, Tom was named to the upper house of the state legislature.

 Tom was nominated and selected for the inaugural class of the Rodel Fellowship program by The Aspen Institute, where he finished a fellowship program for young public officials focused on ethics and responsibilities of public leadership.
 In 2002, Tom was named one of only 40 state leaders from the entire nation to be recognized as a Toll Fellow by the Council of State Governments for high achievement and service to state government.

 Then in 2008, his peers unanimously elected him Senate Republican Leader.
 Shortly thereafter, he unveiled his caucus’ job creation package, “Common-Sense Plan for a More Affordable New Jersey,” which ultimately reversed the course that previous administrations were quickly leading the state down.
 The package brings New Jersey back to the basics and is based on the following four pillars:

 - Growing our way to a better future

-Additionally, Tom is a member of the Newark Museum Board of Trustees; the Rutgers Business School Board of Advisors; the Leadership Council of Imagine, a Center for Coping with Loss; and an Honorary Member of the Board of Trustees of the Paper Mill Playhouse and the Westfield Symphony Orchestra.
+Additionally, Tom is an Honorary Member of the Board of Trustees of the Paper Mill Playhouse and the New Jersey Festival Orchestra.

 Tom, Rhonda and their two daughters reside in Westfield.